Friday, September 2, 2011

 American Chop Suey

-American chop suey - for the uninitiated - is one of those working class New England staples, ubiquitous on diner menus and harried weeknight meal plans alike.
-I imagine that this is because it's A. cheap, B. fast, C. filling, and D. pleasing to even the most childish starch-loving palate.
-When I was growing up, my mother made it pretty often, and this continued well into her career as World's Most Compulsive Over-Feeding Nana, when her refrigerator often contained a big Tupperware of the stuff for after-school noshing.
-I have no idea from whence the appellation "chop suey" originates, and confess that I'd never really given it much thought, but Wikipedia tells us that the dish does appear in other regions, where it is "sometimes known as American Goulash, Macaroni Goulash, or Macaroni and Beef," the last of which seems uninspiringly literal-minded.
-(Those who burn with curiosity can check here for further enlightenment: http://en.wikipedia.org/wiki/American_chop_suey.)
+My mother made this dish pretty often when I was small, and continued to do so well into her career as World's Most Compulsively Over-Feeding Nana, when her refrigerator often held a big Tupperware container of the stuff for after-school noshing.
+I have no idea from whence the appellation "chop suey" came, and had never given it much thought, but Wikipedia tells us that the dish does appear in other regions, where it is "sometimes known as American Goulash, Macaroni Goulash, or Macaroni and Beef," the last of which seems uninspiringly literal-minded.

-Anyway, since we are currently heading into what promises to be a very busy school year, I've been trying to brainstorm meals that can be prepared ahead in large batches and fed off during the week.
+Since we are currently heading into yet another busy school year, I've been brainstorming meals that can be prepared in large batches and fed off during the week.
 Casseroles and stews are obvious choices, but it recently occurred to me that a humongous batch of ACS might fit the bill perfectly.
 And so it proved!
-Aside from replacing the nasty, greasy hamburger with a package of Trader Joes "Beefless" Ground Beef, I kept the whole thing pretty old school, and the results were received with so much enthusiasm that all those hoped-for leftovers disappeared much more quickly than planned.
-(Damn.)
+Aside from replacing the hamburger with a more compassionate and less disgusting alternative, I kept things pretty old school, and the results were received so enthusiastically that all those hoped-for leftovers disappeared much more quickly than planned.
+(Dammit.)
 The first lesson of the semester?
 Always make twice as much as you think you'll need; that's why Mother Nature invented the freezer.
-(Or something.)

 American Chop Suey